CHI'24 ACM SIGCHI (2024): Honolulu, Hawaiian Kingdom/USA

 Recent combinations of interactive technology, humans, and water have resulted in what is now known as “WaterHCI”.
 WaterHCI design seeks to complement the many benefits of engagement with the aquatic domain, by offering, for example, augmented reality systems for snorkelers, virtual reality in floatation tanks, underwater musical instruments for artists, robotic systems for divers, and wearables for swimmers.
 We conducted a workshop with global experts in WaterHCI system design, evaluation, and analysis, with the objective of articulating the field’s grand challenges.
 By articulating these grand challenges, we aim to contribute to a systematic WaterHCI research agenda to ultimately advance the WaterHCI field.

-Exploring the use of a playful extended reality floatation tank experience to reduce THE fear of being in water.
+Exploring a playful extended reality floatation tank experience

 Maria F. Montoya, Hannah Qiao, Prasanth Sasikumar, Don Samitha Elvitigala, Sarah Jane Pell, Suranga Nanayakkara, Florian 'Floyd' Mueller.